-Our story begins long ago & far away in the
+The story and inspiration behind K is for Kids begins long ago & far away in the Land of Oz…

 It was October, and springtime, when the foundation’s two young co-founders were born in the Land Down Under.
 Erin Clawson was the first to arrive on October 20th, 1993, and brother Patrick Clawson Jr. followed on October 6th of 1995.